-Memorylayer keeps the service model narrow: GitHub identity, workspace-scoped keys, hashed secrets, audit trails, and Postgres-backed isolation.
+Memorylayer keeps the service model narrow: GitHub identity, workspace-scoped keys, hashed secrets, hardened browser boundaries, audit trails, and Postgres-backed isolation.

 The current controls are designed to be understandable and inspectable.